Vtiger Sales Insights

 Pipeline Performance

-Get a visual representation of your sales pipeline -
+The charts under Pipeline Performance provide you with a visual representation of your sales pipeline:

 • Status and value of your pipeline